Chart Color Schemes

 Toorak has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-The performance of an area can significantly be influenced by changes to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 21 such projects that are likely to impact the area.
-Among these key projects are the Metro Tunnel Project, One Toorak Place (Orchard Piper Carters Avenue), Orrong Rd, Toorak (707 Orrong Road), and Grandview Prahran.
-The following list details those projects considered most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 21 projects likely affecting this region.
+Notable ones include One Toorak Place (Orchard Piper Carters Avenue), Orrong Rd, Toorak (707 Orrong Road), Grandview Prahran, and 671 Chapel Street.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.